pangpang20/gaussdb-python/docs/api/module.rst

 .. rubric:: Exceptions

-The standard `DBAPI exceptions`__ are exposed both by the `!psycopg` module and by the `psycopg.errors` module.
+The standard `DBAPI exceptions`__ are exposed both by the `!gaussdb` module and by the `gaussdb.errors` module.
 The latter also exposes more specific exceptions, mapping to the database error states (see :ref:`sqlstate-exceptions`).